Climate and nature emergency

-Earlier this year (2019) South Gloucestershire Council declared a Climate Emergency.
-As the council takes urgent steps to address this situation and prepare for the local impact of climate change and reducing carbon emissions.
-We have provided some information below on the average carbon footprint and also included some top tips that contribute towards reducing individual’s carbon footprint.
+In July 2019, South Gloucestershire Council declared a Climate Emergency.
+The council has taken urgent steps to address this situation and prepare for the local impact of climate change and reducing carbon emissions.
+We have provided some information below on the average carbon footprint and also included some top tips that contribute towards reducing individuals’ carbon footprint.

 Check your carbon footprint

 The World Wildlife Fund provides a carbon foot printing tool which provides insight into your own impact on the climate and tips to help you adjust your own behaviour and lifestyle.

 The average carbon footprint in the UK

 The campaign group 10:10 has produced a simple picture of the average UK person’s footprint.
 This indicates that about 2/3 of emissions are related to consumption rather than local transport and home energy: